EOP-OMB/payment-accuracy/website/pages/programs/dol-office-of-workers-compensation-federal-employees-compens-3801803f.md

     Inability_to_Access_Data: 7.54
     Underpayments_Amount: '7.54'
 - Actions_Taken:
+  - Action_Taken: Planned
+    Action_Type: Training
+    Completion_Date: FY2027+
+    Description_Action_Taken: 'The program will continue to use training corrective action plans.
+As a result of staff

+      turnover training continues throughout the year and the program utilizes on the spot corrective action and training to ensure issues are identified on the case level.'
+    Mitigation_Strategy: app3_1
   - Action_Taken: Not Completed
     Action_Type: Training
     Completion_Date: The corrective action was not fully completed this reporting